TypeStrong/grunt-ts/README.md

 grunt.initConfig({
     ts: {
         compileTwoSetsOfFilesUsingArrayStyle: {
+            // This will run tsc twice.
+The first time, the result of the 'files1/**/*.ts' glob will be
+            // passed to tsc with the --out switch as 'out/ArrayStyle/1.js'.
             // see https://github.com/gruntjs/grunt-docs/blob/master/Configuring-tasks.md#files-array-format
             files: [{ src: ['files1/**/*.ts'], dest: 'out/ArrayStyle/1.js' },
                     { src: ['files2/**/*.ts'], dest: 'out/ArrayStyle/2.js' }],